aman-1511/User-Registration-App/README.md

 The application provides a solid foundation for user management and authentication that can be extended for various use cases.

-## LaTeX Documentation

-For a professionally formatted PDF version of this documentation, you can use the provided LaTeX code in the `documentation` folder.
-To generate the PDF:

-1. Install a LaTeX distribution (TeX Live or MiKTeX)
-2. Compile the .tex file using a LaTeX compiler
-3. Or use online platforms like Overleaf (https://www.overleaf.com)

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License